rahulrai-in/thecloudblog/tcb/content/post/Three Fundamental Components of a Reusable NET Microservices Platform/index.md

 }
 ```

 Let's discuss the implementation in a little more detail.
 The method `AddAspNetCoreInstrumentation` adds [OpenTelemetry instrumentation](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry.Instrumentation.AspNetCore/README.md) to the .NET Core application.
 The `SetResourceBuilder` method allows you to add common attributes to all spans in the application.
 We used this method to add the name of the application to all the spans.
 The `AddHttpClientInstrumentation` method enables you to instrument `System.Net.Http.HttpClient` and `System.Net.HttpWebRequest` to collect telemetry about outgoing HTTP requests.
-You can read more about the [HttpClient and HttpWebRequest instrumentation for OpenTelemetry on the GitHub docs](https://github.com/open-telemetry/opentelemetry-dotnet/blob/1.0.0-rc2/src/OpenTelemetry.Instrumentation.Http/README.md).
+You can read more about the [HttpClient and HttpWebRequest instrumentation for OpenTelemetry in the GitHub docs](https://github.com/open-telemetry/opentelemetry-dotnet/blob/1.0.0-rc2/src/OpenTelemetry.Instrumentation.Http/README.md).
 The `SetSampler` method allows you to adjust the number of samples of traces collected and sent to the OpenTelemetry collector.
 The `AddConsoleExporter` method exports the collected telemetry to the console.
 In production, you should use other useful exporters such as [Jaeger](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry.Exporter.Jaeger/README.md), [Zipkin](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry.Exporter.Zipkin/README.md), or [Prometheus](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry.Exporter.Prometheus/README.md).

 To enable distributed tracing in your application, add the following to the `ConfigureServices` method of the microservice: